JWT

 There's no dedicated JWT connection type because the JWT is a special format of the Authorization header.
 See the [basic connection](https://developers.make.com/custom-apps-documentation/app-components/connections/basic-connection) section for more information.

-To generate the token, you can use the following code:
+To generate the token, use the following code:

 {